-ABSTRACT.
-We introduce a technique for recovering a sufficiently smooth function from its ray transforms over rotationally related curves in the unit disc of 2-dimensional Euclidean space.
-The method is based on a complexification of the underlying vector fields defining the initial transport and inversion formulae are then given in a unified form.
-The method is used to analyze the attenuated ray transform in the same setting.
+We introduce a technique for recovering a sufficiently smooth function from its ray transform over a rotationally related class of curves in the unit disc of 2-dimensional Euclidean space.
+The method is based on a complexification of the underlying vector fields defining the initial transport and recasting the problem in terms of complex-analytic function theory.
+Explicit inversion formulae are then given in a unified form.
+The method is then used to give inversion formulae for the attenuated ray transform in the same setting.